 The flooring in our custom build is something I was a little particular about choosing correctly.
 We've lived in quite a few homes (with quite a few different types of flooring) over the years, so I've gotten a pretty good idea of what I did and didn't want.
 I definitely didn't want something that was too glossy (impossible to keep streak-free), too dark (shows every piece of dirt), too light (shows every stain), or that was susceptible to water damage.
 With a dog and two kids, we needed something incredibly durable and stain-resistant.

-So far, we’re loving the quality.
+We've lived in our house for 4 years now and still absolutely love our flooring.
 It's soft underfoot and incredibly water-resistant.
 But, with kids and a dog in the house, there are constantly going to be spills/stains/shedding on the floor, so it's been really important to have a game plan for keeping our LVP clean.
-I've been using the following method for over a month and it's working beautifully so far…I thought I’d share it with you guys today!
+I've been using the following method for months now and it's worked fantastically well.
+Let's see what I've been doing!

-The Aqua Spray Deep Clean Mop solves all of these problems!
-The e-cloth mopping pad really grip to my LVP flooring to remove spots with absolute ease.
-Unlike other disposable pad mops I’ve used, there’s much less need to scrub the floors to remove stubborn dirt & grime.
 I can typically go over a spot once or twice with this mop (with very little elbow grease) and remove any spots on the floor.
 If it's a really stubborn spot that won't quite come out with a few scrubs, I've found it effective to put my foot on top of the e-cloth cleaning pad and really press down into the stain.
 I haven't met a stain yet that didn't come up with that little bit of effort!
 It uses water (yes, just water!) to clean germs from the floor.
 With that water, e-cloth has been shown to remove over 99% of bacteria from flooring.
 And, once I'm through with mopping, I can simply throw the e-cloth fiber pad in the washer.
-It’s guaranteed for 300 machine washes.

-In Journey to Clean, I detail the need to vacuum once a week…that's still something I do.
-On Thursdays, I vacuum the whole house (yes, even the LVP), which definitely takes longer than it used to. 🙂 I usually spend 30-40 minutes vacuuming every floor in our home.
+In my cleaning system, Journey to Clean, I detail the need to vacuum once a week…that's still something I do occasionally, even though my robot vacuum has almost eliminated the need to do it on a consistent basis.
+On Thursdays, if needed, I usually vacuum the whole house (yes, even the LVP).
+If I see the need to vacuum on Thursday, I spend 20-30 minutes vacuuming every floor in our home.
+This is the vacuum I use for those tasks.
 It's probably the longest any cleaning task takes me during the week, but it's necessary.
 I'm not huge on sweeping, but I do get underneath cabinets and furniture with a broom first.
 With any kind of harder flooring, dust has a tendency to settle in those places.

-Once I'm through vacuuming, I use the Aqua Spray Deep Clean Mop on the hard surfaces in our home, including the tile in our upstairs bathrooms and the LVP that runs throughout our first floor.
+This is where my routine has totally changed lately.
+Once I'm through vacuuming on Thursdays, I use the OCedar Spin Mop on the hard surfaces in our home, including the tile in our upstairs bathrooms and the LVP that runs throughout our first floor.
 Unlike the spot cleaning I do throughout the week, I get everywhere possible during this run.

-Now, let me make a confession: I don't mop the entire house once a week.
+Now, let me make a confession: I don't mop the entire house on Thursday floor days.
 That would take forever.
 Instead, I have zones I complete every other week.
 Every week, I mop the common living area (including the kitchen and living room), downstairs hall, mudroom, and laundry room.
 Those are the areas I've found need it weekly.
 Every other week, I rotate out: one week I'll mop the dining room, office, and bedroom, and the other I'll mop the bathrooms.